achennings/achennings.github.io/index.md

 ## Publications

 1. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
 Contextual reinstatement promotes extinction generalization in healthy adults but not PTSD.
-Neuropsychologia. https://doi.org/10.1016/j.neuropsychologia.2020.107573
+[Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107573)

 2. Keller, N. E., **Hennings, A. C.**, & Dunsmoor, J. E. (2020).
 Behavioral and neural processes in counterconditioning: past and future directions.
-Behaviour Research and Therapy. https://doi.org/10.1016/j.brat.2019.103532
+[Behaviour Research and Therapy.](https://doi.org/10.1016/j.brat.2019.103532)

 3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Submitted).
 The effect of top-down thought suppression on fear extinction generalization.

 4. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Submitted).
 The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
-Preprint available at https://doi.org/10.31234/osf.io/ckf8d
+[Preprint](https://doi.org/10.31234/osf.io/ckf8d)

 5. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (In Prep).
 Dissociable neural reinstatement of emotional memories in human PFC.